cohalloran1/march-madness/src/output/analysis/matchup_1417_vs_1429.md

 ## Analysis

 UCLA has a slight edge as a #7 seed versus #10 seed Utah St. Historically, #7 seeds have won 60.90% of games against #10 seeds in the tournament.
-UCLA has the advantage with a 62.36% win probability.
+This is expected to be a close matchup, with UCLA having a slight edge (55.64% win probability).

 ## Betting Value Assessment